Who we are

 What personal data we collect and why we collect it

-When you use the contact form, your name and contact information is sent to my business email address so I can respond to your inquiry or concern.
-This information is not stored anywhere outside of Google’s Gmail servers, and this information will not be used for purposes other than your inquiry.
+When you use the contact form, your name and contact information is sent to my business email address so I can respond to your inquiry.
+This information is not stored anywhere outside of Google’s Gmail servers, and this information will not be used for purposes other than assisting with your request.

-Our contact forms are protected with up to date 256-bit SSL encryption to ensure that even if someone hacks into this site, they won’t be able to retrieve any data entered onto the site or from within its server.
+Our website and contact forms are protected with up-to-date 256-bit SSL encryption to ensure that even if someone hacks into this site, they won’t be able to retrieve any data entered onto the site or from within its server.